DataDog/datadog-agent/test/molecule-role/molecule/secrets/Readme.md

-Secrets configuring
+# Secrets configuring

-You need to specify path to the decrypting program by specifying `secret_backend_command` command.
+You need to specify the path of the decrypting program by specifying `secret_backend_command` command.

-All sensitive secrets should follow pattern "ENC[keyname]"
+All secrets should follow pattern "ENC[keyname]"

 ```
 secret_backend_command: /etc/stackstate-agent/dummy_secret_feeder.sh